 Njacko carries oral traditions (inspirational stories) with him.
-His life today is governed by the moral teachings animated by Africa’s indigenous wildlife that serve as gentle and often humorous allegory for human beliefs and behaviour.
-Njacko shares his music kalimba (African piano), ngoni (African harp, west Africa), zaaa koua (African harp, central Africa), and a variety of percussion instruments with his stories of growing up.
+His life today is governed by the moral teachings animated by Africa’s indigenous wildlife that serves as a gentle and often humorous allegory for human beliefs and behavior.
+Njacko shares his music kalimba (African piano), ngoni (African harp, West Africa), zaaa koua (African harp, central Africa), and a variety of percussion instruments with his stories of growing up.
 Children learn to follow the rhythm with body percussion.

 Ed Hanley ~Indian Classical Percussion

 Ed collaborates with music teachers and grades 4-6 music students learning the language of the tabla, and experimenting with creating their own bols.
 Virtual lessons focus on vocal sounds and body percussion guided by Ed’s performance on the tabla.